-The loss of these enhancements in the 2017 overhaul of the CSP represents a major missed opportunity to reduce nitrous oxide emissions from cropland and pastureland soils, and to improve crop, forage, and livestock health and hence their resilience to impacts of climate disruption.
-Specifically, we urge NRCS to reinstate the following CSP Enhancements, each of which can readily be linked to Additional Criteria or Considerations of CPS 590 Nutrient Management, CPS 317 Composting Facility, CPS 340 Cover Crop, or CPS 528 Prescribed Grazing:
+The loss of these enhancements in the 2017 overhaul of CSP represents a major missed opportunity to reduce N2O emissions from cropland and pastureland soils, and to improve crop, forage, and livestock health and hence their resilience to impacts of climate disruption.
+Specifically, we urge NRCS to reinstate the following CSP enhancements, each of which can readily be linked to Additional Criteria or Considerations of CPS 590 (Nutrient Management), CPS 317 (Composting Facility), CPS 340 (Cover Crop), or CPS 528 (Prescribed Grazing):

-- Use of legume cover crop as a nitrogen source - Using legumes, animal manure, and compost to supply 90 100% of nitrogen needs - Placement of hay feeding areas on low fertility soils - Rotation of supplement and feeding areas - Reduce concentration of nutrients imported onto the farm (75% of livestock feed on farm; 50% of N and 90% of P and K from on farm sources) - On-farm composting of farm organic waste
+- Use of legume cover crop as a nitrogen source - Using legumes, animal manure, and compost to supply 90 to 100 percent of nitrogen needs - Placement of hay feeding areas on low fertility soils - Rotation of supplement and feeding areas - Reduce concentration of nutrients imported onto the farm (75 percent of livestock feed on farm; 50 percent of N and 90 percent of P and K from on-farm sources) - On-farm composting of farm organic waste

-We also urge NRCS to consider new Enhancements based on new and emerging research regarding nutrient cycling in agroecological systems, and building on a strengthened CPS 590 (as recommended in 3.1 above).
+We also urge NRCS to consider additional enhancements based on new and emerging research regarding nutrient cycling in agroecological systems, and building on a strengthened CPS 590 (as recommended in 3.1 above).